-The Lake of Fire has been discussed in several previous posts and an introduction to the topic was posted on the BLOG in 2010. i
+The Lake of Fire has been discussed in several posts on my BLOG, and an introduction to the topic was posted there in 2010.
+1

 Malachi describes God as being like a refiner's fire and launderer's soap used for refining and purifying, and Paul uses a similar description of the cleansing process for Christians (see 1 Corinthians 3:10-15).